DerekCuevas/friend-list/README.md

 - No optimizations (like cacheing previous queries) should be made, however the app should not be designed in a way that prevents this.

 ## Solutions
-Currently there are three solutions (each in their own directories).
+Currently there are three solutions (each in their own subdirectories - see explanations below).

 Each of the three have similar structure (identical store state + hitting the same mock API).
 The differences being when and where the app reads router state and when and where the app dispatches actions.